Come to our city: It’s big and it’s clean.

 And any deviation is treated the same

-They’re all getting fat on their Singapore swings.
+They’re all getting fat on their Singapore swing.

 Crash pads and travellers aren’t worthy of respect,

 They don’t have the cash to buy that just yet.